Tracy Philipps: Aftermath

-Philipps returned to Africa and served as Acting District Commissioner in Kigezi District in Uganda from 1919 through 1920.
+Philipps returned to Africa and served as acting district commissioner in Kigezi District in Uganda from 1919 through 1920.
 One of his challenges was the threat posed by the Nyabinghi cult, popular with the Kiga people of Southern Uganda, and highly resistant to British rule.
 After cult leader Ntokibiri was killed by a posse, Philipps ordered that the head of Ntokibiri be sent to Entebbe as proof that the threat had been eliminated.
 Philipps worked to end the use of Baganda agents in areas populated by the Kiga and discouraged the use of the Luganda language in courts, instead introducing the Swahili language, which the Baganda people could not speak.
 In February 1920 Philipps briefly returned to Durham where he gave a public lecture on 'The Pygmies of East Central Africa', illustrated with slides, at Durham Town Hall.

 The following year he travelled on foot across Equatorial Africa, taking a circuitous route from east to west.
-On the way he discovered Lutra Paraonyx Philippsi, a subspecies of the African clawless otter that he recorded for science and named after himself.
+On the way he discovered Lutra Paraonyx Philippsi, (Aonyx capensis philippsi (Hinton 1921)),a subspecies of the African clawless otter that he recorded for science and had named after himself.
 For one month he was joined by Prince Wilhelm of Sweden, whom Philipps helped to obtain photographs of pygmies and specimens of gorilla for the Swedish Museum of Natural History.
 As reported in The Morning Bulletin, Philipps had a caravan party of approximately 50 men for the seven-month journey, including two tribal chiefs lent to him by colonial authorities, Philippo Lwengoga and Benedikto Daki, who proved to be crucial in the success of the journey.

 Detouring into Abyssinia, Philipps stumbled upon a slave market, where he saw a 'half-caste auctioneer' selling young girls to the highest bidder.
 He was able to buy off the girl in the worst condition, who had been nearly beaten to death, and had her sent to a Christian mission.
 In Addis Ababa he encountered the Empress Zewditu, describing her as 'short and handsome, with a mass of barbaric robes encrusted with gold and jewels' and having 'black, rather curly hair' In the aftermath of the journey, Philipps took Lwengoga and Daki with him to London, where the trio visited the Zoological Society Gardens.
 The two Africans were reportedly astonished to see a zookeeper approach and feed an African Elephant without any fear.